gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 * [R3]  The application has to keep a log of each data registered by the monitoring devices.

-#### [G3] - The System allows the user to access his/her data anytime anywhere.
+#### [G3] - The user can access his/her data anytime anywhere.

-* [R4]  The service must be reachable all the time.

-* [R5]  The application allows the user to select certain periods of time from which retrieve his/her data.
+* [R4]  The application allows the user to select certain periods of time from which retrieve his/her data.

-#### [G4] - The System has to allow third party users to access certain data.
+#### [G4] - Third party users must be able to access both individual's and group's data safely.

-* [R6]  The System has to allow third party users to filter data on request.
+* [R5]  The System has to allow third party users to filter data on request.
-    - [R6.1]  Third party users can specify filters by the creation of categories to which the data previously collected belong.
+    - [R5.1]  Third party users can specify filters by the creation of categories to which the data previously collected belong.

             [R7]  Organizers can register via Organizers Identifier and password requirement for track for run.